gjcooper/VAULT/01_articles/barberio2023more.md

 ---
+cssclasses:
-cssclass: research_note
+  - research_note
-type: "preprint"
+type: preprint
-author: "Barberio, Amanda C.; Cohen, Dale J."
+author: Barberio, Amanda C.; Cohen, Dale J.
 title: "More is not always better: The Psychological Value of Groups"
 date: 2023-01-01
 citekey: barberio2023more
 aliases:
   - "More is not always better: The Psychological Value of Groups"
 ---

 # More is not always better: The Psychological Value of Groups